katemartiiin/katemartiiin/README.md

 ## Hi there 👋

+My name is **Kate** and I am a Software Engineer based in **Manila, PH**.

+I've been coding since 2019, and most of my experiences are in **Web Development (backend)**.
+I'm currently focused on leveling up my skills in **Java**.

+### My Work 🔭
+ - I work as a Software Engineer at Accenture.
+ - I code many side projects, mainly in Laravel and Vue JS.
+ - I'm open to accepting part-time or freelance projects.

+### Contact 📫
+You can reach me via email at [kate@katejaneenmartin.com](mailto:kate@katejaneenmartin.com)

 <!--
 **katemartiiin/katemartiiin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.